The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 If you would rather pick up something to go, pop into the old-fashioned Glendale General Store across the street from Lephin Café.

 Dun Beag Broch is an ancient round, stone tower that dates to the Iron Age.
-Built by the Picts more than 2,000 year ago, the Dun Beag Broch is little more than ruins – but it is still a fascinating site for history buffs.
-Plus, the views of Skye, Loch Bracadale and the Cuillin Mountains are exceptional!
+Built by the Picts more than 2,000 year ago, it’s mostly ruins today.

 Talisker Distillery Whisky, Isle of Skye, Scotland

-Next up on your Isle of Skye 3 Day Itinerary is the famous Talisker Whisky Distillery.
+Next up is the famous Talisker Whisky Distillery.
 Opened in 1830, Talisker is the oldest distillery on Skye and produces excellent single malt scotch whiskies.

-Visitors can join a Talisker Isle of Skye Distillery Tour, Tasting Experience or a special Cask Draw Tour.
-That said, tours are not necessary; visitors are welcome to sample whisky at the bar or make a purchase at the gift shop.
+You can join a Talisker Distillery Tour, Tasting Experience or a special Cask Draw Tour.
+That said, are welcome to sample whisky at the bar or make a purchase at the gift shop.
+If joining a tour, plan about 1.5 hours, otherwise 30 minutes should suffice.

 View of the Fairy Pools, Isle of Skye in Scotland

-A succession of streaming waterfalls among the mighty Cuillin Mountains, the picturesque Fairy Pools are a gorgeous sight – and a must for your Three Days on Isle of Skye Itinerary.
+A succession of streaming waterfalls among the mighty Cuillin Mountains, the picturesque Fairy Pools are a gorgeous sight!

 Go Swimming at Fairy Pools, Isle of Skye, Scotland, UK

-Swimming is permitted in the Fairy Pools, but be aware that the water is cold and moves swiftly in places – and the pesky midges can make sitting in one place nearly unbearable.
+Swimming is permitted in the Fairy Pools, but be aware that the water is cold and moves swiftly in places.
+Plus, the pesky midges can make sitting in one place nearly unbearable.
+Most spend about 1.5 – 2 hours here.

 Go Sightsee in Portree, Isle of Skye, Scotland, UK